Wondering how to afford the farmers market on a budget? Try these 5 strategies!

 Do yourself a favor and create some sort of plan before you shop.
-It doesn’t have to be grandiose – in fact, here’s a simple plan you can use any week this season:
+It doesn’t have to be grandiose – in fact, here’s a simple plan you can use any week:

 - Monday: Whole Roasted Chicken + Strawberry Spinach Salad + Seared Broccoli